duncanmeech/dom/README.md

 D(`<ul>${words.reduce((prev, word) => prev + `<li>${word}</li>`, '')}</ul>`)

 // produces..."<ul><li>The</li><li>Quick</li><li>Brown</li><li>Fox</li></ul>
-// which when passed to the DList constructor returns a list with a single UL tab present.
+// which when passed to the DOMArray constructor returns a list with a single UL tab present.
 ```

 ### 3. Passing explicit DOM elements or other D lists.

-You can also just pass raw DOM elements to the construct or even other DList instances or a combination of both.
+You can also just pass raw DOM elements to the construct or even other DOMArray instances or a combination of both.
 This is often useful since it allows you to aggregate disparate DOM elements that are not related by CSS selector or
 DOM position into a single list e.g.